fabianvf/catasb/local/mac/README.md

          * /docker_shared/origin
          * /persistedvolumes
   * Networking Setup
-    * We need a static IP address we can use that will resolve on our host and from the containers sudo ifconfig lo0 alias 192.168.37.1
+      * We will create a static IP aliased to lo0 automatically.
+We are using the static IP address to ensure that we can always resolve openshift from the host as well as inside of containers.
+      * The local/mac/common_vars script will create a local alias automatically by running the below.
+              sudo ifconfig lo0 alias 192.168.37.1

   * Recommended way to install Ansible
       * We recommend you install Ansible from pip instead of homebrew
       * This will ensure Ansible is in the python path